-Click on the "Download" link in the left column, and then the "Source Code" link under the current version.
+Click on the "Download" link in the left column, and then the "Source Code" link under the current version (2.08 as of this writing).

-Click on the D graphic next to the mirror you want to download from (Minneapolis seems to work well), and the download should start in a few seconds.
-As of this writing, the filename is autopsy-2.01.tar.gz.
-From now on, whenever you see "autopsy-2.01", substitute the version you downloaded.
+Click on the Download link next to the mirror you want to download from (Seattle seems to work well), and the download should start in a few seconds.
+As of this writing, the filename is autopsy-2.08.tar.gz.
+From now on, whenever you see "autopsy-2.08", substitute the version you downloaded.